 - The information leaflets and an information folder will be left in your cottage. ( As Covid can only live on paper for 3 hours).

 - We will leave instructions for the equipment in the cottage for you.

 - We have closed for a night on either side of each booking to let the cottage 'air' and to give us time to carry out the extra cleaning.

 - Welcome trays (with home baking) are optional, and we have removed some of the extra items in the cottages to make cleaning and sanitising easier.

 - We have purchased extra duvets, pillows, mattress protectors, pillow protectors, cushions, bed throws (as well as bed linen) so these can be changed between guests.
 They are removed from the cottage and stored and between guests for a minimum of 72 hours for the virus to deactivate.

 We are implementing extra cleaning as per the very detailed guidelines from the Scottish Government.
 I have completed the recommended Covid-19 - Holiday Let Cleaning Course.
 We follow the clean then disinfect policy.
 We provide a bottle of anti-viral spray in your cottage.
-We have purchased a vacuum cleaner for each cottage, with modern filters to help prevent the virus from being sucked up then blown back into the air.
+There is a vacuum cleaner in each cottage, with modern filters to help prevent the virus from being sucked up then blown back into the air.